Happy-Ferret/article-24-ways/README.md

 3. Export at 72ppi to keep things running fast.
 4. Save your images into the `images/` folder in your project.

-Now, load your images into the application and see what you've created.

 #### Add your accessories to config.js
-In `config.js`, add a new key to the `customProps` object that describes the group of accessories you just created.
+In `config.js`, add a new key to the `customProps` object that describes the group of accessories that you just created.
 Its value should be an array of the filepaths to your images.
+This is my hats array:

 ```js
 customProps: {